You may look at the betting and gambling industry and think there is a lot of healthy competition, with hundreds of brands now vying for our pennies.

 High street bookmaking was regulated by various betting and gaming acts and more importantly bets were taxed (9p/£1 staked).
-Online gambling however was a little bit like the wild west, you could basically set up wherever you wanted, launch a website and start taking bets from customers – tax free.
+Online gambling however was a little bit like the wild west in the early days, so you could basically set up wherever you wanted, launch a website and start taking bets from customers – tax free.

 Although avoiding tax on gambling stakes and winnings was at the time technically illegal it was almost impossible to police.
 New companies along with the old high street bookies began to set up new websites, mainly based off shore in Gibraltar or Malta, to take advantage of this tax free trade (most are still based there today).

-In the late 1990’s and early 2000’s the market share online was still very low and although the new unregulated online trade was a concern it was not prevalent enough to cause changes yet.
+That said, in the late 1990’s and early 2000’s the market share online was still very low since internet access wasn’t as wide as it is now, and internet technology did not yet allow the speed of service we enjoy today.
+So although the new unregulated online trade was a concern it was not prevalent enough to cause changes… yet.
 The bookies were still making enough from the high street even though tax avoiding new brands were now taking a slice of the profits.

 2005 Gambling Act

 Eventually the government realised the status quo couldn’t continue forever.
 This wasn’t just about taxing companies either, anyone could set up a website abroad and this offered little protection to UK customers under law.